Ventiv-Technology/DockerManager/readme.md

 3. Application - A grouping of services that is intended to run together to form a single application.
 This will generally have one single URL endpoint, and there are features supporting as such.
 An application definition simply defines what services, and how many of those services should be running.
 DockerManger figures out the rest.
-4. Service Instance - The lowest level of configuration, representing a single running service.
+4. Service / Service Instance - The lowest level of configuration, representing a single running service.
 This is equivalent to a docker container running on some server.

-// TODO: Show the hierarchy that is set up in sample-config
+For illustration / testing purposes, a sample configuration has been included.
+This sample only contains one server (boot2docker) so it is not what a typical production instance would look like, but it's good enough for documentation purposes.
+The structure is as follows:

+- Tier: localhost
+    - Environment: development (Development Testing)
+        - Application: activiti (Activiti)
+            - Service: activiti (Activiti)
+            - Service: mysql (MySQL Database)

+For the best in example and documentation, these Yaml files have been carefully constructed to illustrate certain features.
+These files also have many of the lines commented so you can tell what they are for.

 ## Configuring